BOTSWANA 8 Days

 DAY 2

-Following breakfast, walk the trail at Victoria Falls with its 16 viewpoints.
+After breakfast, walk the flat trail at Victoria Falls with its 16 viewpoints.
+Plan for 2- 3 hours to experience the mist.

-For those who are daring, there is also an option to take a 15-minute Microlight flights that circle around Victoria Falls.
+For those who are daring, you can also take a 15-minute Microlight flight that circles around Victoria Falls.

 * * * * * * * * * * * * *

-You will depart roughly mid-day to cross the border into Kasane, Botswana.
+Around midday, your guide will transfer you across the border into Kasane, Botswana.
 Travel time: 2.5 hrs.

 The town of Kasane serves as the entry point to Chobe National Park.
-Although the town is not an impressive destination, it's an essential stop to access the park.
+While the town is a bustling transit hub, the real magic begins just minutes away at the park gates.

 Visit Chobe National Park, renowned for its game viewing and boat cruises.

-Chobe boat cruises are an excellent way to experience the best of Botswana.
-You can see large groups of animals close up in the Park.
-They move to the river and its islands to eat the sweet grass.
+⭐️ Chobe boat cruises are a great way to see Botswana.
+You can witness big groups of animals up close as they come to the river and islands to eat the sweet grass.

 Linyati wetlands-With its papyrus-lined waterways, Linyati offers amazing birdwatching all year and is famous for large herds of elephants and wild dogs.
 It is one of Southern Africa's most beautiful and untouched wilderness areas, known for high-end luxury.